kyle2277/CSE-115A-Voice-Capsule/README.md

 ### How To Use
 After all required software has been installed, feel free to run the application.
 * In order to use any functionalities provided by the application, you must first create an account.
 The initial screen will contain a sign-up button.
 Go ahead and press it!
 Make sure to fill in the necessary information.
 * Next, you will be taken to the recording screen.
 Feel free to record a voice capsule or surf the other pages via the Bottom Navigation Bar.
+Try adding a friend on the app!
 * Find the Logout Button by clicking the Profile tab.